CP1404/Practicals/prac_07/README.md

 Test that this worked by opening the data file, and also by running the program again to make sure it reads the new guitars.

+At this stage, you should have a reasonable quantity of code.
+If you have not yet implemented separate functions for separate tasks, then refactor your code to use functions appropriately.

 # Do-from-scratch Exercises

 ## Project Management Program